gaycodegal/craiyon-low-vram-easy/README.md

 !pip install -q git+https://github.com/patil-suraj/vqgan-jax.git

 ## Credit
-The ideas to run this locally were taken from suggestions from https://github.com/dlivitz/dalle-playground/tree/main/backend
+The ideas to run this with low VRAM were taken from suggestions from https://github.com/dlivitz/dalle-playground/tree/main/backend